michaellperry/aggregator-toy/docs/commutative-aggregate-architecture-analysis.md

 ### How Steps Handle onModified

 1. **DefinePropertyStep/DropPropertyStep:** Pass through to input unchanged
-2. **GroupByStep:** Routes based on path, prepending group hash to runtime path
+2. **GroupByStep:** Routes based on path segments, prepending group key to runtime key path
 3. **InputPipeline:** No-op (input is immutable)

-**Key Insight:** `onModified` is currently underutilized - it exists for future computed/aggregate properties that need to signal changes.
+**Key Insight:** `onModified` is used for computed/aggregate properties that need to signal changes when aggregate values update.

 ---